Fiji Country Commercial Guide

 Last published date:

-Fijian exporters enjoy preferential access under several multilateral and regional trade agreements:
+Fijian exporters benefit from preferential access under several multilateral and regional trade agreements:

-• South Pacific Regional Trade and Economic Cooperation Agreement (SPARTECA) grants preferential access for Pacific Island exports into Australia.
+• The South Pacific Regional Trade and Economic Cooperation Agreement (SPARTECA) grants Pacific Island exports preferential access to Australia.

-• Fiji’s Textile, Clothing, and Footwear (TCF) sector benefitted from the SPARTECA–TCF scheme.
-This scheme has since been replaced by the Developing Country Preference Scheme (DCPS) in 2015 in the case of Australia.
+• Fiji’s Textile, Clothing, and Footwear (TCF) sector previously benefited from the SPARTECA–TCF scheme, which Australia replaced in 2015 with its Developing Country Preference Scheme.

-• Melanesian Spearhead Group (MSG) grants market access to MSG member countries including Papua New Guinea, Solomon Islands, and Vanuatu.
+• The Melanesian Spearhead Group provides market access to its member countries, including Papua New Guinea, Solomon Islands, and Vanuatu.

-• Pacific Island Countries Trade Agreement (PICTA) is a free trade agreement between the 14 Pacific Island Forum Countries.
+• The Pacific Island Countries Trade Agreement operates as a free trade agreement among the 14 Pacific Island Forum Countries.

-• Fiji ratified the Economic Partnership Agreement (EPA) with the EU on trade in goods in 2014.
-Negotiations continue for a Comprehensive EPA to secure preferential access to the EU market for some Fiji exports (with a notable exception being sugar) and implementation of the EPA.
+• Fiji ratified the Economic Partnership Agreement (EPA) with the European Union (EU) on trade in goods in 2014.
+Negotiators continue working on a Comprehensive EPA to secure preferential access to the EU market for certain Fijian exports (notably excluding sugar) and to implement the EPA.

-• Fiji is an eligible beneficiary developing country under the Generalized System of Preferences (GSP), the largest and oldest U.S. trade preference program.
+• Fiji qualifies as a beneficiary developing country under the Generalized System of Preferences (GSP), the largest and oldest U.S. trade preference program.
+(However, the U.S. GSP program expired on December 31, 2020, and Congress has yet to reauthorize it.)

-• Fiji became the 14th country to join the Indo-Pacific Economic Framework (IPEF) and the first Pacific Island country to do so.
+• Fiji joined the Indo-Pacific Economic Framework as the 14th country and the first Pacific Island nation to participate.

-Fiji has not ratified the PACER Plus agreement, a comprehensive regional development-centered free trade agreement between Australia, New Zealand, and nine Pacific Island countries (Cook Islands, Nauru, Niue, Kiribati, Tuvalu, Samoa, Solomon Islands, Tonga, and Vanuatu).
+• Fiji has not yet ratified the Pacific Agreement on Closer Economic Relations Plus (PACER Plus), a comprehensive free trade agreement focused on regional development involving Australia, New Zealand, and nine Pacific Island nations (Cook Islands, Nauru, Niue, Kiribati, Tuvalu, Samoa, Solomon Islands, Tonga, and Vanuatu).

-In October 2020, the United States and Fiji signed a Trade and Investment Framework Agreement (TIFA).
-The TIFA provides a strategic framework and principles for dialogue on trade and investment issues between U.S. and Fiji authorities.
+• In October 2020, the United States and Fiji signed a Trade and Investment Framework Agreement, establishing a strategic framework and guiding principles for trade and investment dialogue between U.S. and Fijian authorities.

 Fiji Exporter Guide